Berlin Falling

 Berlin Falling is a 2017 German thriller film directed by Ken Duken.
 It tells the story of a retired soldier who picks up a mysterious hitchhiker.

 Plot

 A terrorist plans a brutal attack in the middle of Christmas celebrations in Berlin.
-He highjacks a car outside Berlin, forcing the driver to take him to the center of the city so he can carry out the attack.
+He hijacks a car outside Berlin, forcing the driver to take him to the center of the city so he can carry out the attack.